n0uk/playgama-bridge/README.md

 + [Game Publishing](https://developer.playgama.com/)

 ## License
-This project is licensed under the terms of the GNU General Public License v3.0.
+This project is licensed under the terms of the GNU Lesser General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.